-(1) Reflects the net effect on cash of the receipt of offering proceeds to us of \$ million, based on the sale of shares of Class A common stock at an assumed public offering price of \$ per share (the last reported sale price of our Class A common stock on the New York Stock Exchange on , 2020), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-These amounts, as described in "Use of Proceeds" above, relate to payment of approximately \$ million of underwriting discounts and commissions and estimated offering expenses.
+(1) Reflects the net effect on cash of the receipt of offering proceeds to us of \$97.0 million, based on the sale of 2,000,000 shares of Class A common stock at an offering price of \$48.50 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+These amounts, as described in "Use of Proceeds" above, relate to payment of approximately \$4.8 million of underwriting discounts and commissions for the sale of Class A common stock by us in this offering and estimated offering expenses.
+The underwriting discounts and commissions associated with the 8,000,000 shares offered by the selling stockholders are expected to be paid by the selling stockholders and therefore, are not included in the net proceeds received of \$92.2 million.

-(2) As described in greater detail under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement," in connection with the IPO, we entered into a Tax Receivable Agreement, or TRA, with Shift4 Payments, LLC, each of the Continuing Equity Owners and each of the Blocker Shareholders that provide for the payment by Shift4 Payments, Inc. to the Continuing Equity Owners of 85% of the amount of certain tax benefits, if any, that Shift4 Payments, Inc. actually realizes, or in some circumstances is deemed to realize in its tax reporting, as a result of (1) the increases in our share of the tax basis of assets of Shift4 Payments, LLC resulting from any redemptions of LLC Interests from the Continuing Equity Owners, (2) our utilization of certain tax attributes of the Blocker Companies and (3) certain other tax benefits related to making our payments under the TRA.
+(2) We treat redemptions and exchanges of LLC Interests as direct purchases of LLC Interests for U.S. federal income tax purposes, which results in us obtaining a step-up in tax basis to our share of net assets of Shift4 Payments, LLC as the result of Shift4 Payments, LLC having a section 754 election in place.
+These increases in tax basis may reduce the amounts that we would otherwise pay in the future to various tax authorities.
+As described in greater detail under "Certain Relationships and Related Party Transactions-Tax Receivable Agreement," in connection with the IPO, we entered into a Tax Receivable Agreement, or TRA, with Shift4 Payments, LLC, each the Continuing Equity Owners and each of the Blocker Shareholders that provide for the payment by Shift4 Payments, Inc. to the Continuing Equity Owners of 85% of the amount of certain tax benefits, if any, that Shift4 Payments, Inc. actually realizes, or in some circumstances is deemed to realize in its tax reporting, as a result of (i) the increases in our share of the tax basis in the net assets of Shift4 Payments, LLC resulting from any redemptions or exchanges of LLC Interests, (ii) tax basis increases attributable to payments made under the TRA, and (iii) deductions attributable to imputed interest pursuant to the TRA.
+We expect to benefit from the remaining 15% of any of cash savings that we realize.